Pietro Longhi: Biography

-Other paintings chronicle the daily activities such as the gambling parlors (Ridotti) that proliferated in the 18th century.
+Other paintings chronicle the daily activities, such as the gambling parlours (Ridotti) that proliferated in the 18th century.
 Nearly half of the figures in his genre paintings are faceless, hidden behind Venetian Carnival masks.
 In some, the insecure or naive posture and circumstance, the puppet-like delicacy of the persons, seem to suggest a satirical perspective of the artists toward his subjects.
-That this puppet-like quality was an intentional conceit on Longhi's part is attested by the skillful rendering of figures in his earlier history paintings and in his drawings.
+That this puppet-like quality was an intentional conceit on Longhi's part is attested by the skilful rendering of figures in his earlier history paintings and in his drawings.
 Longhi's many drawings, typically in black chalk or pencil heightened with white chalk on colored paper, were often done for their own sake, rather than as studies for paintings.

 In the 1750s, Longhi—like Crespi before him—was commissioned to paint seven canvases documenting the seven Catholic sacraments.
 These are now in Pinacoteca Querini Stampalia along with his scenes from the hunt (Caccia).

-From 1763 Longhi was Director of the Academy of Drawing and Carving.
+From 1763, Longhi was Director of the Academy of Drawing and Carving.
 From this period, he began to work extensively with portraiture, and was actively assisted by his son, Alessandro.
 Longhi died on 8 May 1785, following a short illness.